 In cases where it is impractical or infeasible to delegate processing to a background job queue, then you will need to make sure that your application has sufficient error handling and fail-over provisions for those inevitable situations when the external service goes down or is experiencing problems.
 You should also test your application without the external service (perhaps by removing the server your application is on from the network) to verify that it doesn’t result in any unanticipated consequences.

 Common Mistake #9: Getting married to existing database migrations

 Rails’ database migration mechanism allows you to create instructions to automatically add and remove database tables and rows.
 Since the files that contain these migrations are named in a sequential fashion, you can play them back from the beginning of time to bring an empty database to the same schema as production.
-This is therefore a great way to manage granular changes to your application’s database schema.
+This is therefore a great way to manage granular changes to your application’s database schema and avoid Rails problems.

 While this certainly works well at the beginning of your project, as time goes on, the database creation process can take quite a while and sometimes migrations get misplaced, inserted out of order, or introduced from other Rails applications using the same database server.

 Rails creates a representation of your current schema in a file called

 db/schema.rb (by default) which is usually updated when database migrations are run.
 The

 schema.rb file can even be generated when no migrations are present by running the